kide-vm/kide/lib/risc/README.md

 ## Calls and syscalls

-The RiscMachine only uses 1 fixed register, the currently worked on Message. (and assumes a program counter and flags, neither of which are directly manipulated)
+The Risc Machine only uses 1 fixed register, the currently worked on Message. (and assumes a program counter and flags, neither of which are directly manipulated)

 There is no stack, rather messages form a linked list, and preparing to call, the data is